python/cpython/Doc/library/ssl.rst

 .. attribute:: SSLContext.num_tickets

-   Control the number of TLS 1.3 session tickets of a :attr:`TLS_PROTOCOL_SERVER` context.
+   Control the number of TLS 1.3 session tickets of a :attr:`PROTOCOL_TLS_SERVER` context.
 The setting has no impact on TLS 1.0 to 1.2 connections.

    .. versionadded:: 3.8